Ohio State suspends 37 fraternities amidst hazing, alcohol investigations

 COLUMBUS (WCMH) — The Ohio State University has suspended 37 fraternities, according to a Thursday press release.

-This includes all all social, recruitment and new member activities for Interfraternity Council (IFC) chapters.
+This includes all social, recruitment and new member activities for Interfraternity Council (IFC) chapters.

 The university says it has been investigating 11 of the 37 chapters since the beginning of the year, mostly for cases involving hazing and alcohol.